Dr Jad Abbass

 About

-I am a Lecturer in Data Science at the Department of Computer Science in the Faculty of Engineering, Computing, and the Environment.
-My teaching duties are mainly dedicated to undergraduate and postgraduate modules related to AI, Data Science, and Machine Learning.
-I am Co-founder and Leader of the new Course MSc AI (Under-validation) that will be launched in early 2025.
-In addition, I supervise MSc Dissertations and BSc Final year Projects.
-Before I joined Kingston University in June 2022, I had been teaching undergraduate and postgraduate Computer Science modules related mainly to Computer Programming, Design and Analysis of Algorithms (Time Complexity), and Artificial Intelligence for more than 13 years in Lebanon.
+I am a Lecturer in the School of Computer Science and Mathematics.
+My teaching duties are primarily focused on undergraduate and postgraduate modules related to Data Science and Machine Learning.
+I am the Co-founder and Leader of the new MSc Artificial Intelligence (AI) course, which is currently under validation and will be launched in early 2025.
+Additionally, I supervise MSc dissertations and BSc final-year projects.
+Before joining Kingston University in June 2022, I taught undergraduate and postgraduate Computer Science modules in Lebanon for over 13 years, specializing in Computer Programming, Design and Analysis of Algorithms (Time Complexity), and Artificial Intelligence.

-On the research side, besides my interests in AI/Machine Learning, I have extensive experience in Computational Biology, particularly in Protein Structure Prediction (PSP), Estimation of Model Accuracy (EMA)/Model Quality Assessment (MQA), and Structural Alphabets.
+In terms of research, besides my interests in AI and Machine Learning, I have extensive experience in Computational Biology, particularly in Protein Structure Prediction (PSP), Estimation of Model Accuracy (EMA)/Model Quality Assessment (MQA), and Structural Alphabets.

-I am a reviewer for: PLoS ONE, PLoS Computational Biology, PLoS Digital Health, Computational & Structural Biotechnology Journal (Elsevier), Computational Biology & Chemistry (Elsevier), BMC Bioinformatics, Frontiers in Biomedical Sciences, and Journal of Chemical Information and Modelling (ACS).
+I am a reviewer for several journals, including PLoS ONE, PLoS Computational Biology, PLoS Digital Health, the Computational & Structural Biotechnology Journal (Elsevier), Computational Biology & Chemistry (Elsevier), BMC Bioinformatics, Frontiers in Biomedical Sciences, and the Journal of Chemical Information and Modeling (ACS).

 I am a Fellow of the Higher Education Academy (FHEA), a member of the Biochemical Society (BS), and a member of the Institute of Electrical and Electronics Engineers (IEEE).